stormchaserroleplaying/stormchaserRPG/Spells/3/Transmutation/index.md

 **Components:** V, S<br>
 **Duration:** 1 Minute

 You blink quickly between the Material Plane and the Ethereal Plane (the spell fails and the casting is wasted if you were already on the Ethereal plane).
 You gain Resistance I to all damage, except force.
-You can [Sustain the Spell](https://stormchaserroleplaying.com/stormchaserRPG/Spellcasting/CastingaSpell/Duration/#sustain-a-spell) to vanish and reappear 10 feet away in a random direction determined by the GM; the movement doesn't trigger Attacks of Opporunity.
+You can [Sustain the Spell](https://stormchaserroleplaying.com/stormchaserRPG/Spellcasting/CastingaSpell/Duration/#sustain-a-spell) to vanish and reappear 10 feet away in a random direction determined by the GM; the movement doesn't trigger Attacks of Opportunity.
 At the end of your turn, you vanish and reappear as above.

 You can dismiss this spell as an action.